 Project 10: Anonymous listening line promotes the well-being of lesbian, gay, bisexual, transgender, two-spirit, intersexed and questioning people, ages 14 to 25.
 Tuesday from 12 to 6 p.m. and Thursday from 1 to 6 p.m.
 [English and French] 514-989-4585

 Psychologists and psychotherapists provide assessment and treatment that is intended to ease an individual’s psychological suffering.
 They cannot prescribe medication.
 Quebec’s psychologists and psychotherapists are licensed by the Order of Psychologists of Quebec.

 There are many treatment options in Montreal, many of which offer virtual appointments for people residing in Quebec.
 The clinics below offer reduced rates for students or sliding-scale pricing.
 Visit their websites and consult your insurance plan to learn more.

 Family doctors and psychiatrists provide clinical assessment, diagnosis, and (if necessary) a prescription and medication management.
 In many instances, a family doctor can address your clinical needs.

-Concordia's Health Services Clinic (students, staff, and faculty) has psychiatrists on staff.
+Concordia's Health Services Clinic has psychiatrists on staff.
 Family doctors work closely with psychiatrists and, if needed, they will refer to psychiatry for specific assessments and treatments.
 Available to students, staff and faculty.